lishaangral/html-portfolio/README.md

     ```

 ## Usage
-- Edit the `index.html`, `styles.css`, or JavaScript files to customize the portfolio with your own information, projects, and links.
+- Edit the `index.html`, `styles.css`, or include JavaScript files to customize the portfolio with your own information, projects, and links.
 - Add your own images and update the projects section to showcase your work.

 ## Contributing